 North Korea, like Iran, has been subject to significant international sanctions.
 North Korea has never pledged to abide by international sanctions against Iran, and it reportedly cooperates with Iran on a wide range of WMD-related ventures, particularly the development of ballistic missiles.
 A portion of the oil that China buys from Iran (and from other suppliers) is reportedly sent to North Korea, but it is not known if North Korea buys any Iranian oil directly.
-The potential for such an arrangement has increased in the wake of the adoption in September 2017 of U.N.
-Security Council sanctions that limit North Korea's importation of oil.
+The potential for North Korea to try to buy Iranian oil illicitly increased in the wake of the adoption in September 2017 of U.N.
+Security Council sanctions that limit North Korea's importation of oil, but there are no publicly known indications that it is doing so.
+While serving as Iran's president in 1989, the current Supreme Leader, Ayatollah Ali Khamene'i, visited North Korea.
+North Korea's titular head of state Kim Yong Nam attended President Rouhani's second inauguration in August 2017, staying in the country ten days for meetings and to sign various technical cooperation agreements of unspecified scope.
+61